Oesophagectomy

 Before your operation

 Before your operation, you will have tests to make sure you are well enough.
-These are usually done a few weeks before surgery at a pre-assessment clinic.
+These are usually done a few weeks before surgery at a pre-operative assessment clinic.
 They include tests on the heart and lungs.

 Your surgeon and a specialist nurse will talk to you about the operation.
-You may see the doctor who gives you the anaesthetic (anaesthetist) when you are at a clinic or when you go into hospital for the operation.
+You may meet the doctor who gives you the anaesthetic (anaesthetist) when you are at a clinic.
+Or you may meet when you go into hospital for the operation.

 If you think you might need help when you go home after your operation, tell your specialist nurse as soon as possible.
 For example, tell them if you might need help because you live alone or are a carer for someone else.
 Your healthcare team can help organise support before you go home.